 - Hepatitis vaccinations.

 - General advice regarding sexual health, support groups, etc.

-The HIV pharmacist is available to:
+Amy is available to:

 - Give practical advice on issues around taking antiretroviral medication.